-Being a 3D Modeler for a stop-motion studio means doing a lot more than pushing and pulling points.
+Being Lead 3D Modeler for a stop-motion studio means doing a lot more than pushing and pulling points.
 Because my creations are "grown" utilizing state-of-the-art 3D printers I'm constantly considering real-world physical limitations.
-These constraints include minimum material thicknesses, mechanical tolerances, 3D printer resolutions, and ALL those modeling standards associated with conventional cgi film-making too.
+These constraints include minimum material thicknesses, mechanical fit, 3D printer resolutions, and ALL those modeling standards associated with conventional cgi film-making too.

 Each head I sculpt, even those as small as golf balls, are comprised of 72+ different mechanical parts.
 I personally engineer these mechanisms and tailor them according to that character's specific performance needs.
 These mechanisms allow eyeballs to articulate, ears to glow, and animators to quickly swap magnetic facial expressions.
 Getting to model dozens of machines with every new character keeps me practiced in hard-surface modeling techniques and spacial problem-solving.